autoapply/autoupdate/README.md

 In the previous examples, we used the external IP address of the service.
 To use the DNS name instead, you could have a look at the [external-dns project](https://github.com/kubernetes-sigs/external-dns).

-To automatically setup TLS for the service, see [caddy](https://github.com/caddyserver/caddy) or [traefik](https://github.com/containous/traefik).
+To automatically setup TLS for the service, you could use [caddy](https://github.com/caddyserver/caddy) or [traefik](https://github.com/containous/traefik).

 ## Docker tags